-Good salespeople know that a third of sales they make are from doing nothing at all.
-Talking to enough people means they will buy like the people who sell hats in Times Square who merely ask if you want to buy one.
+Good salespeople know that a third of their sales come from doing nothing at all.
+If you talk to enough people, some will buy it.
+Like the people who sell hats in Times Square, merely asking if you want to buy one results in sales.

 See also: